Welcome to today's edition of the Rush 24-7 podcast.

 They're all the same kind of shifty weasel.

-It's like they're producing them off uh they've got some big clone factory out in Shanghai, and the Chinese are producing uh these shifty weasel androids to be put up at congressional hearings, and they all say the same thing.
+It's like they're producing them off, they've got some big clone factory out in Shanghai, and the Chinese are producing these shifty weasel androids to be put up at congressional hearings.

-And uh you've got all these indistinguishable shifty weasels, you've got former Weasel Shulman, you've got former acting Weasel Miller, and then you've got the current weasel, whatever his name is, and they're all the same.
+You've got former Weasel Shulman, you've got former acting Weasel Miller, and then you've got the current weasel, whatever his name is, and they're all the same.

-Well, this morning we had real American citizens, and and they're as various as the population of this great republic, and their testimony was immensely compelling.
+Well, this morning we had real American citizens, and they're as various as the population of this great republic.

-I don't know why C SPAN would want to cut away from that to show Dick Durbin in a room talking to himself, but that's what they that's what they did.
+I don't know why C-SPAN would want to cut away from that to show Dick Durbin in a room talking to himself.

-We have a new uh report that is out today about what IRS officials have been spending on whooping it up at their so-called training conferences.
+We have a new report that is out today about what IRS officials have been spending on whooping it up at their so-called training conferences.

 One official stayed five nights.

-It'll be released to uniform non coverage by the American media.
+It'll be released to uniform non-coverage by the American media.

-Now these are like perks.
+Now, these are like perks.

-These would be the sort of things that if you were getting this kind of treatment, uh if you were being put up in thirty-five hundred dollar a night hotel rooms uh as a business perk, you would be expected to declare it to the IRS, but I would be surprised.
+These would be the sort of things that if you were getting this kind of treatment, if you were being put up in $3,500 a night hotel rooms as a business perk, you would be expected to declare it to the IRS.

-So on the one hand we have this.
+So on the one hand, we have this.

 And I'd like to quote one thing she said because it gets to the heart of it.

-She said and she began to tear up as she said this.
+She said, and she began to tear up as she said this.

 I am not here as a serf or a vassal.